John Alan Coey: Rhodesian Light Infantry

 Coey's request to transfer to the Rhodesian Army Medical Corps was granted, and he was accordingly placed in a three-month medical course in Bulawayo, starting in April 1974.
 On its completion in July, he was promoted to corporal and posted to the Rhodesian Light Infantry (RLI) heliborne commando battalion, where he was installed as an instructor.
 He expressed pride in teaching "as we did at Quantico—the Marine way!"
 He was pleased to meet other Americans in the RLI, particularly when they were fellow US Marines.
 The American expatriates in the Rhodesian forces tended to try to stay together and associate with each other.
-They were later informally dubbed "the Crippled Eagles" by the American author Robin Moore, who moved to Salisbury in August 1976 and became their unofficial patron.
+They were later informally dubbed the "Crippled Eagles" by the American author Robin Moore, who moved to Salisbury in August 1976 and became their unofficial patron.
 Coey liked and respected his fellow soldiers, who in turn regarded him as strong, capable and brave, but there was mutual animosity concerning their respective lifestyles while off-duty.
 "They live for pleasure mostly," Coey wrote in his journal, "drinking and whoring.
 The Christian soldier is sometimes despised and ridiculed."

-Coey acquitted himself well in the eyes of his superiors following his move to the RLI, and soon after joining the unit mustered into Support Group as a specialist in tracking, mortars and armoured vehicle driving, while also working as a medic.
+Coey acquitted himself well in the eyes of his superiors following his move to the RLI, and soon after joining the unit mustered into Support Group as a specialist in tracking, mortars and armored vehicle driving, while also working as a medic.
 He took part in over 60 Fireforce missions in this capacity and became nicknamed "the Fighting Doc" because of his vehement insistence on joining such combat excursions.
 Although his political views had prevented him from becoming an officer, he continued to make tactical suggestions to his superiors, some of which were adopted; for example, combat medics were introduced to RLI patrols at his suggestion, and following his example.
 However, other ideas of Coey's—such as his proposed use of psychochemical weapons and the "weapon of starvation" against Mozambicans and Zambians—were less well received.

 On recovering his journal, Coey's family discovered that portions of it which discussed army operations in too much detail—sometimes brief passages, but occasionally whole months at a time—had been censored by the army, and in some cases removed entirely.
-Apart from an entry on 26 December 1974, in which Coey wrote about his loneliness at Christmas and desire to get married, not a word remained after 11 November 1974.
+Apart from an entry on December 26, 1974, in which Coey wrote about his loneliness at Christmas and desire to get married, not a word remained after November 11, 1974.
 Having become engaged to a young Rhodesian woman, Coey successfully filed for Rhodesian citizenship while on leave in June 1975, then renewed his US passport in South Africa.
 "What a chuckle," he wrote to a friend, "filling out those papers under a portrait of Henry Kissinger!"